What To Do When Someone Hurts Your Feelings

 Takeaway

-Whether you choose to confide in a friend, a loved one, or a counselor, it may be essential to sort out your feelings and move forward.
+Whether you choose to confide in a friend, a loved one, or a counselor, it it can be essential to sort out your feelings in order to move forward.
 Consider reaching out to a mental health professional to learn research-based conflict resolution strategies.
 You may consider trying to find a therapist online who can work with you based on your current schedule.

 Seeking to improve your mental health?